 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): GARNISH.
-An entrance fee demanded by the old prisoners of one just committed to gaol.
+Alt...Image imitating a page from an old document, text (as in main toot): DUCE.
+Two-pence.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 Back to top - More...